What makes the Cambridge Asian and Middle Eastern Studies course so special?

 How many students take Asian and Middle Eastern Studies at Newnham and what options do they choose?

-Newnham usually admits one or two students per year in Asian and Middle Eastern Studies; Arabic is currently the most common subject among our students, but we admit students for the full range of courses.
+Newnham usually admits one or two students per year in Asian and Middle Eastern Studies; Arabic is currently the most common subject among our students, but we admit students for the full range of courses, and equally welcome applicants for East Asian Studies as well.

 How will I be taught at Newnham?

-Can you tell me more about the Asian and Middle Eastern Studies Fellows?
+Can you tell me more about the AMES Fellows and Senior Staff at Newnham?

 What jobs do Newnham Asian and Middle Eastern Studies students go on to do?